James Warner Bellah: Biography

-Bellah earned his B.A. from Columbia University and M.A. in history from Georgetown University.
+Bellah earned his B.A. from Columbia University, where he was a member of the Philolexian Society, and his M.A. in history from Georgetown University.

-In World War I, Bellah enlisted in the Canadian Army, and served as a pilot in the 117th Squadron of Great Britain's Royal Flying Corps.
+In World War I, he enlisted in the Canadian Army, and served as a pilot in the 117th Squadron of Great Britain's Royal Flying Corps.
 These experiences formed the basis of his 1928 novel Gods of Yesterday.

 For several years after the war, he was a writer for advertising firms and instructor in English at Columbia.
 In the 1930s he worked as a journalist for the New York Post.

-During World War II, Bellah served in the United States Army, starting as a lieutenant in the 16th Infantry, was detailed to the General Staff Corps before Pearl Harbor, and was later assigned to Headquarters 1st Infantry Division, later with the 80th Infantry Division.
+During World War II, Bellah served in the United States Army, starting as a lieutenant in the 16th Infantry.
+He detailed to the General Staff Corps before Pearl Harbor, and was later assigned to Headquarters 1st Infantry Division, later with the 80th Infantry Division.
 Later he served on the staff of Admiral Lord Louis Mountbatten in Southeast Asia.
 He was attached to General Wingate's Chindits in combat in Burma, and to General Stillwell and to Colonel Cochran's 1st Air Commando Group.
-He left the service with the rank of Colonel.
+He left the service with the rank of colonel.

-He was a member of the Society of Colonial Wars in the State of California beginning in 1952.
+Bellah was a member of the Society of Colonial Wars in the State of California beginning in 1952.

 His short story "Spanish Man's Grave" is considered by some to be one of the finest American Western stories ever written.
 His last script was A Thunder of Drums.
-Bellah's depiction of the Apache is protested by some and lauded as realistic by others.
+His depiction of the Apache is protested by some and lauded as realistic by others.

 In the early stages of his career, Elmore Leonard modelled his style closely after Bellah's writing.

-He died of a heart attack in Los Angeles during a visit to his friend James Francis, Cardinal McIntyre, Archbishop of Los Angeles.
+Bellah died of a heart attack in Los Angeles during a visit to his friend James Francis, Cardinal McIntyre, Archbishop of Los Angeles.
 His manuscripts are stored at Columbia University and Boston University.